lili1501/lili1501/README.md

-# 👾 Hi, I'm P Shesadree
+# 👾 Hi, I'm Shesadree

 ## 🚀 About Me
 I’m a data enthusiast with a background in **Electrical Engineering** and professional experience as a **Data Analyst**.